 7. Send a thank you note, thanking the official or their staff for their time and consideration.
 You should also briefly summarize the key points you discussed during your conversation and offer to be a resource on this or other pharmacy-related issues.

-8. Let PSW’s Director of Public Affairs know how the meeting went.
+8. Let PSW’s Vice President of Public Affairs know how the meeting went.
 Was the legislator receptive?
 Did they oppose the legislation?
 Did they ask questions you would like PSW to help you answer?